easybuilders/easybuild/docs/Integration_with_GitHub.rst

 You can specify the location of your Git working directories using ``--git-working-dirs-path``.

+The provided path should be the *parent* directory of the location of the working directories (i.e. clones) of the EasyBuild repositories (``easybuild-easyconfigs``, etc.); the assumption is that you keep them all in a single parent directory.

 Although not strictly required, this is useful for speeding up ``--new-pr`` and ``--update-pr``, since it allows that the repository can be copied & updated, rather than being cloned from scratch.